-Spectator editor Lou Dubose, co-author of The Hammer—the book that indicted Republican Majority Leader Tom DeLay, has filed stories from Guantanamo, Alaska, Mexico City, Washington State’s Lummi Nation, and the Mississippi Delta.
+Senior political writer Lou Dubose — co-author of The Hammer (the book that indicted Republican Majority Leader Tom DeLay) — has filed stories from Guantanamo, Alaska, Mexico City, Christmas in Detroit, Washington State’s Lummi Nation, and the Mississippi Delta.

-The ranks of the Spectator’s world-renowned journalists, scholars, and activists include: renegade writer William T. Vollmann on poverty in America, Pulitzer Prize-winning David Cay Johnston on winners and losers in our post-industrial economy, Spain’s Ortega y Gasset Prize-winning Judith Torrea on the narco wars in Ciudad Juaréz, climate change activist legend Bill McKibben on the campaign to end our addiction to fossil fuels, lawyer-journalist Scott Horton truth-testing CIA lawyer John Rizzo’s auto-hagiography, and Rev. William Barber describing the fierce urgency of the modern civil rights movement.
+The ranks of the Spectator’s world-renowned journalists, scholars, and activists include renegade writer William T. Vollmann on poverty in America; Belén Fernández on contrasting US responses to protests in Honduras and Iran; the Pulitzer Prize-winning writer David Cay Johnston on winners and losers in our post-industrial economy; Canadian technology critic Katharine Dempsey on the social implications of the coming artificial intelligence boom; Spain’s Ortega y Gasset Prize winner Judith Torrea on the narco wars in Ciudad Juaréz; climate change activist legend Bill McKibben on the campaign to end our addiction to fossil fuels; lawyer-journalist Scott Horton truth-testing CIA lawyer John Rizzo’s auto-hagiography; and Rev. William Barber describing the fierce urgency of the modern civil rights movement.

-The Spectator relies on the generous contributions of our readers to support these critical voices.
-Please consider extending your support by purchasing a print subscription, following the Spectator on Facebook or Twitter, or through a financial contribution.
+The Spectator relies on the generous contributions of our readers to support these essential voices.
+Please consider purchasing a print subscription, following us on Facebook and Twitter, or making a financial contribution.